-But if a bird can fly, why wouldn’t it nest in a tree, farther away from predators?
+But if a bird can fly, why wouldn’t it nest in a tree?

 A valid argument, but just because a bird can fly doesn’t mean there’s even trees around to fly into.
 And it certainly doesn’t mean they would want to, even if there were—especially if the food they eat is on the ground.

 Now, if we consider all the reasons a bird might nest on the ground, not just flightlessness, it adds hundreds of possible species to the list, not just the 60 or so who can’t take off.